abhishekgoenka/foodworld/README.md

 ## Running the app

-1. Build the  app

-    build from visual studio
+1. Build the  app from visual studio

 1. Open the browser to http://localhost:3000